matmarcinek/Portfolio/README.md

 ### 🏙️[Project 2: Decoding the Cubs Offensive Performance Through Data](https://github.com/matmarcinek/Decoding-the-Cubs-Offensive-Performance-Through-Data)

 ### 🔍 Overview
-This project explores the offensive performance of the Chicago Cubs using structured SQL queries on Major League Baseball data.
+This project explores the offensive performance of the Chicago Cubs using structured ** SQL**  queries on Major League Baseball data.
 The analysis covers key player statistics, team-wide metrics, and historical trends to highlight standout performances and long-term contributors to the franchise.
-The entire analysis was performed using SQL and dashboard development in tools like Power BI.
+The entire analysis was performed using SQL and dashboard development in tools like ** Power BI** .

 ### 🛠 Tools & Technologies
 - **PostgreSQL** – Querying and aggregation